John-Hennig/Subsy/pypi.md

-﻿# Subsy
-*Access to subtitles from various file formats*
+﻿*Access to subtitles from various file formats*

 This library is not fundamentally different from established ones, but offers some helpful abstractions that those others don't.
 First and